GORT User Manual v1.0

 Admins: may manage most GORT settings, and promote regular users to Trusted Users

-Co-Owner: may promote to Admins, and run potentially dangerous commands such as group kick commands
+Co-Owner: may promote to Admins, access the Remote Console, and run potentially dangerous commands such as mass kick commands

 Owner: The creator of the room and owner of the bot.
-May promote to Co-Owners.
+May promote to Co-Owners and uninstall GORT.

 gort status : Displays room info and current GORT settings

 gort kick me : Any user can run this command to be removed from the group by GORT.
 Don't want to be in a group, and don't want it to clutter your Archive?
 Suicide by GORT is the answer!

 gort sec [0..3] : Sets the security level.

 gort omode on|off : Toggles the Office Mode (no notifications) setting.

 gort restrict <action keywords>: Marks the specified user actions as "restricted".
 GORT will react to restricted actions depending on current security level.
 Example: gort restrict name kick rejoin.